alvinlucillo/k8s-todo/README.md

 ## Set up the project

-1. Add the domain to your hosts by editing `/etc/hosts `(Linux) and adding _yetanothertodo.com_
-2. Inside the repo folder, enter `make build-app` to build the containers
+1. Inside the repo folder, enter `make build-app` to build the containers
-3. Wait until all services are up; check it by running `kubectl get all`.
+2. Wait until all services are up; check it by running `kubectl get all`.

    It should look like this: